Persdre/Persdre/README.md

 ### Hi there, I am Qian!

-- 🏃‍♀️ I’m currently keeping work-work balance.
+- 🏃‍♀️ I’m currently keeping study-work balance.
 - 📫 How to reach me: to see my website 👀

 ![](https://komarev.com/ghpvc/?username=persdre)